Slime (toy): Chemical components

 The main components are the polysaccharide guar gum, and sodium tetraborate.
 As an alternative to the polysaccharide, other alcohol-group containing polymers (such as polyvinyl alcohol) may be used to a similar result.
 These non-polysaccharide polymer products are more often referred to as flubber.
 Due to its ingredients, leaving the slime outside its container could cause the slime to dry or get stuck in fabric or one's hair.

 Cultural impact

 Slime has expanded into other franchises such as Masters of the Universe, Teenage Mutant Ninja Turtles, and Ghostbusters.
-The Masters of the Universe slime toy features Hordak, an antagonist from Masters of the Universe.
-Created by Kenner, Ghostbusters slime had different colors of slime, due to the food coloring Kenner added to it.
-It then expanded into action toys and a playset.
+The Masters of the Universe slime features Hordak, an antagonist from the series.
+Created by Kenner, Ghostbusters slime has different colors of slime due to the added food coloring, and it has been featured in action toys and a playset.
 For the Teenage Mutant Ninja Turtles, the slime is called Retromutagen Ooze, a reference to how the turtles were made.
 The slimes were later added to toy sets.
 The Teenage Mutant Ninja Turtles slime line is made by Playmate.
-Slime use has expanded to various Nickelodeon game shows, including ['Super Sloppy'] Double Dare and -- most notably -- Nickelodeon Kids' Choice Awards, though the composition and history differs from that of the toy slime.
+Slime use has expanded to various Nickelodeon game shows, including Super Sloppy, Double Dare and the Nickelodeon Kids' Choice Awards, though the composition and history differs from that of the toy slime.

+Toxicity scare

+In 2018, Which? reported that eight out of eleven slime lines from Amazon contained boron levels that exceeded European Union safety standards.
+Slime uses borax, a compound of boron, to give itself a gelatinous texture.
+Parents were warned that excessive exposure to boron can cause skin irritation, diarrhoea, vomiting and cramps.
+However, according to Snopes, claims about slime's carcinogenicity, reproductive toxicity, and neurotoxicity were either false or unlikely to matter in the concentrations available to consumers and through their typical routes of exposure.